Xachaeus/Personal-Portfolio/WinPi64/README.txt

 and a custom Python program I wrote to transfer files between the host computer and the virtual machine.

+The project was intended to be an easy-to-setup and easy-to-use tool so that anyone, including those with limited knowledge on setting up software, could use the tool.
+As such, all of the files are pre-compressed into a .zip package, and all of the executables are pre-compiled, so that all someone has to do to use the tools are download the .zip, extract the files, and run.

 As mentioned above, the OS image has to be modified in order to run through QEMU, as the base image of Raspberry Pi OS (and its variants) do not contain a default username and password by themselves.
 This